Automated External Defibrillator (AED)

 - Coordinate AED equipment location with AED owner and building supervisor to promote easy access.

-- Maintain and provide an inventory of AED locations on campus.
+- Maintain and provide an inventory of AED locations on campus (EH&S may delegate responsibility for maintenance where it is impractical for EH&S to perform and the department agrees.).

 - Monitor updates to legislation and regulations.